-We have designed a structurally more complex system to address various natural language processing benchmark tasks (Collobert et al., 2007, 2011).
+We have designed a structurally more complex system to address various natural language processing benchmark tasks (Collobert and Weston 2007; Collobert et al. 2011; Collobert 2011).
 The word embedding module W computes a 50-dimensional representation for each vocabulary word.
-Fixed length sequences of words are extracted from a large corpus (900M words).
+Fixed length sequences of words are extracted from a large corpus (900 million words).
 Incorrect sequences are created by randomly replacing the central word.
 The auxiliary task consists in producing a score whose magnitude indicates whether a sequence of words is genuine or incorrect.
-An assemblage of several word embedding module W and a ranking module R is trained on this task.
+An assemblage of several word embedding modules W and a ranking module R is trained on this task.
 The benchmark tasks are then trained using smaller corpora of labelled sentences.
-Each sentence is processed by assembling the word embedding components W and routing their outputs, together with ancillary information, to classifiers that produce tags for the word(s) of interest (figure 2.)
+Each sentence is processed by assembling the word embedding components W and routing their outputs, together with ancillary information, to classifiers that produce tags for the word(s) of interest (Fig. 2.)